Category C (Class 2 / Rigid)

 If you're over 18 and already hold a full UK car licence, you can gain a Category C licence (Class 2) by following a structured process.

-Once qualified, you can drive rigid vehicles from 3.5 to 32 tonnes, including delivery trucks, refuse lorries, and tippers.
-This licence offers strong job security, with starting salaries of £30,000–£36,000 and opportunities in logistics, construction, and public services.
+Once qualified, you can drive rigid vehicles above 3.5 tonnes up to 32 tonnes, including delivery trucks, refuse lorries, and tippers.
+This licence offers strong job security and opportunities in logistics, construction, and public services.
 It can lead to further qualifications like the C+E licence and specialist roles such as ADR, HIAB, or transport management — making it a great foundation for a long-term driving career.

 ✅ Eligibility Requirements: